cryptoballot/rsablind/README.md

 1. **This library has not undergone a security review or audit and should not be used in production code.**

 2. The key used to sign the blinded messages should not be used for any other purpose.
 Re-using this key in other contexts opens it up to attack.
-See

 3. Use the Full-Domain-Hash package (https://github.com/cryptoballot/fdh) to expand the size of your hash to a secure size.
 You should use a full-domain-hash size of at least 1024 bits.
 This hash size needs to remain significantly smaller than your key size to avoid RSA verification failures.
 A good rule of thumb is to use 2056 bit keys and 1024 bit hashes.